 2. University of Southern California Thornton School of Music

 If La La Land proved anything, it’s that the music scene in L.A. is thriving.
-Thank USC for that.
+Thank USC Thornton for that.
 The Thornton School of Music’s conservatory style program runs a minor in songwriting and a major in music industry.
 Alumni include Billy Childs and Titanic composer James Horner (even if he was a UCLA undergrad).
 Musicians can take advantage of USC’s location in L.A. to get involved in internships located in the heart of the entertainment industry.
 Or they can see the best new live music all over the city, a la La La Land.
-The school gives students a chance to learn songwriting and lyric writing, as well as to visit the Songwriter’s Theatre, where students can showcase their own works.
+The school gives students a chance to learn songwriting and lyric writing, as well as to visit the Songwriter’s Theatre, where students can perform their own works.
 Songwriter’s Theater is devoted exclusively to songwriting.
 Make the most of it and visit it as much as you can.

 1. Berklee College of Music